SWC-Advanced-Microscopy/measurePSF/README.md

 The repository also contains `Grid2MicsPerPixel`, which can be used to measure the number of microns per pixel along x and y by analysing an image of an EM grid.

+### Requirements
-The function has been well tested under R2016b.
+The function has been well well-tested under R2016b.
 It should also work on R2014b and later.
+Reqyures the Curve-Fitting Toolbox and the Image Processing Toolbox.

 ![cover image](https://raw.githubusercontent.com/raacampbell/measurePSF/gh-pages/realBead.png "Main Window")